Efficient Estimation for Staggered Rollout Designs: Monte Carlo Results

-\paragraph{Extensions.} Appendix \ref{appendix section: additional sims} contains several extensions to the baseline simulation specification, such as incorporating heterogeneous effects, annualizing the monthly data, using other choices of $\hat{X}$, and considering the other two outcomes in our application.
+\paragraph{Other Extensions.} Appendix \ref{appendix section: additional sims} contains several extensions to the baseline simulation specification, such as incorporating heterogeneous effects, annualizing the monthly data, and considering the other two outcomes in our application.
 As in the baseline specification, the plug-in efficient estimator has good coverage and offers efficiency gains relative to the other methods in nearly all specifications.
-The one exception is that CIs for the plug-in estimator can have poor coverage if the dimension of $\hat{X}$ is too large relative to the sample size, and we therefore recommend choosing a $\hat{X}$ with dimension small relative to $\sqrt{N}$; see Appendix \ref{appendix section: additional sims} for details.